Tryon

 A Deeply Established Equestrian Heritage

+Equestrian living is not new to Tryon—it is part of the town’s DNA.
+The surrounding countryside has supported horse farms, training operations, and riding traditions for generations.
 Just minutes away in Mill Spring is the Tryon International Equestrian Center (TIEC), a globally recognized equestrian destination named after Tryon itself.
 Its presence reflects the town’s long-standing role at the heart of the region’s horse community.

 Why Equestrian Buyers Choose Tryon